Frequently Asked Questions

 Do I need specific experience?

-We recommend that all CVC volunteers take a Teaching English as a Foreign Language course before they leave.
+We recommend that all In-Community volunteers take a Teaching English as a Foreign Language course before they leave.
 This is not compulsory but will give you more confidence in the classroom and will give you valuable skills to share your knowledge more effectively with our partner communities overseas.
 We will also give you teacher training to help you get started with classroom management and lesson planning.

 What training will I receive before I go?